SmartChartSuite/SmartChart-Database-Setup/README.md

 The Database Builder helps to manage SmartChart Suite databases, creating new schemas/tables to allow for easy expansion into new registries or environments. **Right now it is a work in progress and considered a pre-release state.**

 ## Known Gaps
-* Registry Manager individual condition schemas not yet implemented.
+* Has not been tested with service user accounts to ensure proper ownership of databases.
-* Has not been tested with service users to ensure ownership of databases.
+* Registry schema in SQLAlchemy builds views as tables as views are not supported out of the box.
+Manual running of those two SQL scripts may be required in the short term.
 * Needs additional handling for loading Athena Vocabulary and potentialy breaking down the models to speed up loading.
     * Note: Manually building the vocab schema and loading vocabulary from Athena CSVs prior to adding constraints will be much faster until this is resolved.
 Other schemas are not impacted by this.